 Climate change is already part of our daily lives.
-It is a phenomenon that is both undeniable and already noticeable in our daily lives, as it causes climatic anomalies that did not happen as frequently before, such as stronger cyclones and hurricanes, more frequent fires, desertification of different areas, among other impacts.
+It is a phenomenon that is both undeniable and already noticeable throughout our day-to-day, as it causes climatic anomalies that did not happen as frequently as before, such as stronger cyclones and hurricanes, more frequent fires, desertification of different areas, among other impacts.
 Humanity has emitted 20 billion tons of carbon dioxide in the 1990s, and today we produce between 35 and 40 billion.
-It is estimated that this number can be underestimated and, in reality, be closer to 50 billion tons per year.
+This number is thought to be underestimated and, in reality, may be closer to 50 billion tons per year.
 If this is the real number of our global greenhouse gas emissions, 50 billion, only 11 billion of these 50 are compensated through the purchase of carbon credits.
-Therefore, there is a potential market, or a gap to be filled via offsetting (ie, buying carbon credits) of around 40 billion tons annually — or $ 1 trillion in the current average price of credit carbon in the world.
+Therefore, there is a potential market, or a gap to be filled via offsetting (ie, buying carbon credits) of around 40 billion tons annually — or $ 1 trillion in the current average price of carbon credits in the world.

 Carbon credits put a cost on greenhouse gas emissions.
 The idea of the carbon credit market is to penalize those who have more emissions, reward those who have less emissions and remunerate environmental / clean energy projects.

 Therefore, any effect on nature is considered (even today, oddly enough) as an externality by classical / liberal economics.
-For this reason, there is also a more recent argument made by new revisionist economists and philosophers (Kate Raworth, Daniel Wahl) that we must begin to understand nature as an integral part of the economic system and its resources as scarce, so that we have a complete view of the functioning of our society and our planet (just as labor, our time and our money are considered by mainstream economics to be scarce resources).
+For this reason, there is also a more recent argument made by new revisionist economists and philosophers (Kate Raworth, Daniel Wahl) that we must begin to understand nature as an integral part of the economic system and its resources as scarce, this would allow us to have a complete view of the functioning of our society, and our planet (just as labor, our time and our money are considered by mainstream economics to be scarce resources).

 Externalities can be positive or negative.
-An example of positive externality is that generated by Silicon Valley, where there is a concentration of several technical and engineering colleges.
-As they are located close to one another, the generation of high-level technical jobs, higher economic development and constant technological innovation are a positive externality.
+An example of positive externality is the one generated in Silicon Valley, where there is a concentration of several technical and engineering colleges.
+Since they are located close to one another, the generation of high-level technical jobs, higher economic development and constant technological innovation are a positive externality.
 People who live in the Silicon Valley region, or who moved there in the 1950s and 1960s, did not pay for this positive side effect.
 These people receive these benefits as a premium for which they pay nothing.

 The same concept described above, with the opposite impact, applies to greenhouse gas emissions.
 This is a negative externality, and Petrobrás’ behavior is a good example of how it works.

-Petrobrás emits 60 million tons of CO2 per year.
-If the company emits two billion tonnes, or two trillion, it makes no difference to Petrobrás and it will not change its activity at all, as Brazil is not a regulated market.
-Petrobrás is not forced to pay for the cost of this emissions, but this clearly has a cost for humanity globally: it becomes more difficult to breathe, we die earlier, we are afflicted with a series of diseases, among other numerous deleterious effects on us.
+Petrobras emits 60 million tons of CO2 per year.
+If the company emits two billion tons, or two trillion, it makes no difference to Petrobras and it will not change its activity at all.
+Since Brazil is not a regulated market, Petrobras is not forced to pay for the cost of these emissions, but this clearly has a cost on humanity globally: it becomes more difficult to breathe, we die earlier, we are afflicted with several diseases, among other harmful effects.

 How does one “internalize” this “externality” then?
-How is it that a company that produces greenhouse gas emissions is forced to consider this social cost as its own, therefore aligning its interests to those of the rest of humanity, which requires a more responsible attitude from companies, so that they reduce their emissions and do not harm the planet?
+How can we force a company that produces greenhouse gas emissions to consider this social cost as its own, therefore aligning its interests with the rest of humanity?
+How do we enforce a more responsible attitude from companies, so that they reduce their emissions and do not harm the planet?
 Well, the solution is to put a price on greenhouse gas emissions, and to force companies to pay for it.
-It is from that scenario that the carbon credit market and trading system emerged.
+It is from this scenario that the carbon credit market and trading system emerged.

 The first regulated carbon market was global and organized by the UN, called CDM — Clean Development Mechanism.
 After signing the Kyoto Treaty, almost all countries in the world were regulated, with the notable exception of the United States, the biggest greenhouse gas emitter in the world.
 Even Brazil was regulated in a system called “cap and trade”, which works as follows: to create greenhouse gas emissions limits (“cap”) and to force companies with higher emissions to buy from companies with lower emissions (“trade”).
 The regulator set targets for countries on a decreasing “ladder”.
 As an example, let’s say that the emission of a country was one billion tons in the year, considering the year 1990 as the basis for the calculation.
-In the following year, the target would be 950.
-In the next year, 900, and so on until reaching zero.
+In the following year, the target would be 950 million .
+In the year after that, 900 million, and so on, until reaching zero.

-The Kyoto Treaty also led signatory countries to set sectoral targets.
+The Kyoto Treaty also committed signatory countries to set sectoral targets.
 The airline industry, for instance, has had its own goals from their outset.
-Let us illustratively set a target of 2 million tons per year.
-In the case of Europe, if Alitalia generated 3 million greenhouse gas emissions (ie 1 million above the annual target of 2), the company would be forced by the European regulator to buy one million CO2 certificates, or “allowances” (or “permits” to generate greenhouse gas emissions ), in organized carbon exchanges in Europe.
-In other words, Alitalia exceeds the target emissions/ limit, would have a financial cost due to its extra emission.
-Since the “allowance” currently costs US$ 25, Alitalia would have a financial cost of US$ 25 million, due to the greenhouse gas emissions of 1 million tonnes over the target set by Europe.
+Let's illustrate by setting a target of 2 million tons per year.
+In Europe's case, if Alitalia generates 3 million tons of greenhouse gas emissions (ie 1 million above the annual target of 2), the company would be forced by the European regulator to buy one million CO2 certificates, or “allowances” (or “permits” to generate greenhouse gas emissions ), in organized carbon exchanges in Europe.
+In other words, if Alitalia exceeds the target emissions/ limit, it would have a financial cost due to its extra emission.
+Since the “allowance” currently costs US$ 25, Alitalia would have a financial cost of US$ 25 million, due to the greenhouse gas emissions of 1 million tons over the target set in Europe.

-In contrast, if another European company like Lufthansa emitted in the same year pollutes 1 million less than the target, the company would have a financial benefit by certifying the issuance of one million “allowances” that can be sold in the market.
+In contrast, if another European company like Lufthansa emitted in the same year, 1 million tons less pollutants than the target, the company would have a financial benefit by certifying the issuance of one million “allowances” that can be sold in the market.
 Lufthansa would therefore be rewarded US$ 25 million for its greater efficiency.
-In other words, the system creates an incentive for the companies to reduce their emissions (because they have a higher cost for pollution above the target and it hurts their finances) and companies that emit less have an incentive to continue researching and maintaining their best environmental practices.
+In other words, the system creates an incentive for the companies to reduce their emissions (because they have a higher cost for polluting above the target and therefore, hurting their bottom-line), and companies that emit less have an incentive to continue researching and maintaining their best environmental practices.
 This is how current regulated markets work, such as the ETS (Emission Trading System) in Europe and the ETS in Chinese provinces.
-Brazil’s CBIO, the regulated market for ethanol carbon credits, is an example of “cap and trade” and could potentially become the embryo of a broader regulated market in Brazil.
+Brazil’s CBIO, the regulated market for ethanol carbon credits, is an example of “cap and trade” and could potentially become the base of a broader regulated market in Brazil.

-Two other carbon instruments that exist are: (1) Carbon Taxes, and (2) voluntary credits.
+Two other carbon mechanisms in existence are: (1) carbon taxes, and (2) voluntary credits.

 In the next article, we will discuss the certification and operation of voluntary carbon credits, which are quite complex, and their different types (there are several).
 See you next time!